CNES/cars/docs/source/how_to_use_CARS/basic_configuration.rst

         .. tabs::

-            .. tab:: Output contents

-                The output directory, defined in the configuration file, contains at the end of the computation:

-                * the required product levels (`depth_map`, `dsm` and/or `point_cloud`)
-                * the dump directory (`dump_dir`) containing intermediate data for all applications
-                * the intermediate resolutions directory (`intermediate_res`) containing the results (and `dump_dir`) of all intermediate resolutions
-                * metadata json file (`metadata.json`) containing: used parameters, information and numerical results related to computation, step by step and pair by pair.
-                * logs folder (`logs`) containing CARS log and profiling information

             .. tab:: Product level

                 The `product_level` attribute defines which product should be produced by CARS.
 There are three available product type: `depth_map`, `point_cloud` and `dsm`.